flemay/3musketeers/README.md

     - HTML `link` tags have been set in file `/docs/.vitepress/config.js`
 - Social media preview
     - This is for displaying preview of the website on Twitter, Facebook, GitHub, etc
-    - HTML `meta` tags have been set in file `/docs/.vitepress/config.js`
     - Created a new vector image 1280x640px with the scale down logo at the center
         - The size is suggested by GitHub in General settings
     - According to [artegence article][linkArtegenceArticle], the ideal image that works on different social platforms